 Waterline tiling or pebble surfacing are two main ways to prevent grime from building up in your pool.
 These two styles make it easy to keep your pool clean and fresh all year.

 What Is Waterline Tiling?

 Waterline pool tiling can prevent your pool from becoming dingy and dirty around the sides.
 Around the waterline of your pool, you may notice a build-up of scum.
 This is often caused by sunscreen, dirt, and pollen.
-The build-up can be prevented by using waterline swimming pool tiles.
+The build-up can be prevented by using waterline tiles.
 Place these around your waterline to make the edge of your pool much easier to clean.